In

 The first application in the second row remains

-Flipboard that gorgeous news reader.
+Flipboard, that gorgeous newsreader.
 With

 Pulp reader with the somewhat faster

-Newsflash app.
+Newsflash app for further reading.
 The next icon launches

-PhatNotes my most cherished carryover from my Windows Mobile days.
+PhatNotes, the most cherished carryover from my Windows Mobile days.
 The database contains all my personal information and passwords.
 Of all those browsers available in the

-Apple store I eventually retained
+Apple Store, I eventually retained

 Google's

-Chrome as fast and stable in case
+Chrome as fast and stable if

 Safari is compromised.